Hochschild trims board, top salaries in cost cutting push

-LONDON Latin American precious metals miner Hochschild (HOCM.L) has cut the size of its board and reduced directors' salaries by as much as 30 percent after a sharp drop in both gold and silver prices this year prompted a push to slash costs.
+LONDON, July 17 Latin American precious metals miner Hochschild has cut the size of its board and reduced directors' salaries by as much as 30 percent after a sharp drop in both gold and silver prices this year prompted a push to slash costs.

 Hochschild announced the measures alongside a dip in quarterly production, though it said output was in line with expectations and it remained on track to hit its 2013 target.